spessasus/spessasynth_core/docs/extra/midi-implementation.md

 ### Supported Bank systems

+See the [MIDI Patch system](../spessa-synth-processor/midi-patch.md) for more information.

 #### GM

+General MIDI (Level 1).

 Ignores all bank-selects.

-#### GM2

-Same as XG, except bank select defaults to 121.

 #### GS

-Default.
+Roland GS, default.

 Bank MSB processed directly, LSB is ignored.
-For GS drum channels, only bank 128 is allowed.
+SysEx can be used to turn a channel into a drum channel.

+#### GM2

+General MIDI Level 2.

+Bank LSB and MSB are processed.
+MSB can be used to turn a channel into a drum channel.
+Drums will be selected according to the [XG Validity](../spessa-synth-processor/midi-patch.md#xg-validity)

 #### XG

-If bank MSB is 120, 126 or 127, the channel is set to drums.
-If MSB is 64, it is used.
-Otherwise, LSB is used as the bank number.

-The bank will be classified as an XG bank if it only contains valid drum programs on banks 120, 126 and 127.
+Yamaha XG.

+Bank LSB and MSB are processed.
+MSB can be used to turn a channel into a drum channel.
-If not, the bank will be forced to 128.
+Drums will be selected according to the [XG Validity](../spessa-synth-processor/midi-patch.md#xg-validity)
-Note that XG Drums (on bank 127 instead of 128) are used if available.

 ### GS Parameters